Tom2612/meme-maker/README.md

 The API calls using asynchronous functions required some fiddling to get to work.
 This may have been easier with a fetch-then system but I wanted to expand my repertoire.

 The useEffect hook, side effects and the concepts are still quite abstract and will require more practice to fully understand when a dependency array is needed, when it should point to a stateful item and when a return clean-up function will be necessary.
 Whilst I believe I have a rudimentary understanding, another project or two would be good for this.

+An odd little challenge was getting the single meme generator function to choose another meme if the currently chosen one was greater than 3 panels.
+I think I have solved this using a while loop wherein it simply updates the random number and searches again.

+Finally, some memes do not display centrally alinged or are vertically panneled - this means text does not display properly on the image as it is coded to be entered on the top and bottom.
+This dynamic text placement is something I have not yet figured out how to get across.